Skip site navigation (1)Skip section navigation (2)

 err(1, "nvlist_recv() failed");

-/* For command we take pointer to nvlist's buffer. */
+/* For command we accept a pointer to the nvlist's internal buffer. */

 command = nvlist_get_string(nvl, "command");